What separates best-in-class marketers from all others?

 “But guys,” you might say, “that’s because top marketers have deeper pockets.
 With more money to spend, it’s not surprising they out-adopt smaller teams with lower budgets.”

-That’s not a bad guess, but Aberdeen’s Andrew Moravic says it’s untrue.
+That’s not a bad guess, but Aberdeen’s Andrew Moravick says it’s untrue.
 Nearly 85% of best-in-class marketers belong to companies earning less than $50 million annually.